Disability Advocate & ME Campaigner

 Contact Alisha

 If you know someone with Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS), take the time to talk to them and express your willingness to support and be there for them.
 I’ve made the mistake of not accepting help because I didn’t want to inconvenience others, and now I feel incredibly lonely.
-Please learn from my experience and don’t hesitate to say yes if you need help.

 You can visit The ME Association here – The ME Association